cysouw/diathesis/text/c08_preverbs.md

 c.
 Die Milch kocht über.
 :::

-The preverb *ˈmit-* is typically used with verbs that do not allow for an attributive participle, neither without preverb, nor with preverb (but see [@sec:preverb-intransitive-with-unaccusative] for a few exceptions with movement verbs).
+The preverb *ˈmit‑* is typically used with verbs that do not allow for an attributive participle, neither without preverb, nor with preverb (but see [@sec:preverb-intransitive-with-unaccusative] for a few exceptions with movement verbs).

 ::: ex
 a.
 Der Student hat an dem Projekt gearbeitet.